LADCode2021/pp4-burger-bar/README.md

 This test turned out to be the most important test.
 I had already fixed this field in my initial test.
 However, I discovered that I could essentially put any length of numbers in and it would submit.
 This would not work as I wanted at least the right length for a phone number.
 I changed the maxlength to 11 (standard UK phone number length) but discovered I couldn't also set a minimum length.
 So at this point a user could submit any set of numbers and letters up to 11.
 I researched and found the MinLengthValidator.
 I had already imported Django Validators so it was simple enough to add this validator to the field.
 When I reran the test however I discovered a fatal flaw in how my make_booking view had been setup.
 If the form input was invalid it was would just refresh the form, delete all the inputs and not display an error message.
 After a lot of research via Slack, Google and StackOverflow I discovered a neat solution and added an if else after form.is_valid that would return the form with the inputs as is and raise the error message underneath the field once I'd place an if messages code block to the make_bookings.html template.

+### Contact Form Tests

+* Test form submits on index.html/contact.html

+When testing the Contact Form on deployed project it would not submit.
+I tried different values in all fields and it would not submit.
+Upon investigation it turned out to be the same issue that BookingForm had with ElephantSQL not allowing zeros at the start of integer fields.
+My phone number field was an integer field.
+SQLite3 in development just removed them so I was initially stumped.

+To fix this error I converted the field to a CharField.
+This resolved the issue and I was able to submit the form on my deployed project.
+However, after submitting the form it took me to an incorrect page.
+I checked and I had added the wrong page in the url path in urls.py.

+* Test empty values in all fields on index.html/contact.html (except date and time which are enforced)

+I tested all fields individually as empty fields and all fields raised an error asking the user to fill in the field.
+This did raise the issue that I didn't actually want the special_requests field to have to have a value.
+To correct this I add null=True and blank=True to the CharField in models.py and re-migrated to the database.

+* Test valid email address on index.html/contact.html

+I tested whether the field would allow me to enter an incorrect email.
+It didn't let me but the error message wasn't very intuitive so I imported Django Validators to my models and added the EmailValidator.
+This has more intuitive validation errors such as: please enter '@' in an email address.

+* Test valid phone number on index.html/contact.html

+This test turned out to be the most important test.
+I had already fixed this field in my initial test.
+However, I discovered that I could essentially put any length of numbers in and it would submit.
+This would not work as I wanted at least the right length for a phone number.
+I changed the maxlength to 11 (standard UK phone number length) but discovered I couldn't also set a minimum length.
+So at this point a user could submit any set of numbers and letters up to 11.
+I researched and found the MinLengthValidator.
+I had already imported Django Validators so it was simple enough to add this validator to the field.
+When I reran the test however I discovered a fatal flaw in how my make_booking view had been setup.
+If the form input was invalid it was would just refresh the form, delete all the inputs and not display an error message.
+After a lot of research via Slack, Google and StackOverflow I discovered a neat solution and added an if else after form.is_valid that would return the form with the inputs as is and raise the error message underneath the field once I'd place an if messages code block to the make_bookings.html template.

 ## Remaining Bugs